Ruskin Museum

-Collections & exhibits
+Collections and exhibits

 Its collections include material on the copper and slate mines of the region, geology, lace making, farming, and writer Arthur Ransome.

 A larger collection is devoted to the life and work of John Ruskin.

+In the grounds of the museum stands "Riverdale", an extensive collection of over sixty miniature structures including houses, bridges and farm buildings which were hand-made by local builder John Usher (1940-1993).
+Based on local vernacular architecture, the slate and stone structures were removed from Usher's former home Brow Head after his death, with the largest collection being re-homed at the museum in 1999.

+Bluebird

-A specialist collection covers the achievements of Donald Campbell, who died while attempting a new water speed record on Coniston Water.
-In December 2006, his daughter Gina Campbell donated Bluebird K7, which had been salvaged over recent years, to the Ruskin Museum on behalf of the whole Campbell family.
+A specialist collection covers the achievements of Donald Campbell, who died while attempting a new water speed record on Coniston Water in his hydroplane, Bluebird K7.
+The restored Bluebird is now part of the collection.

 A new wing was built to house Bluebird and an associated exhibition, which was completed in 2010.

-There is now uncertainty about the future of the boat.
-This is characterised as due to the conflicting desires of both parties, although both the Bluebird Project and the Ruskin Museum have expressed a desire to see Bluebird K7 run on occasion.
-The original recovered material is now the property of the museum while Bluebird Project claims that it owns the newly fabricated parts of the boat.
-In June 2021, the museum wrote to Bluebird Project requiring the return of either the complete restored craft, or any original material of Bluebird K7 "together with together with any components that effectively became part of the original 'Property' via legal rules of 'Accession'."

-In the grounds of the museum stands 'Riverdale', an extensive collection of over sixty miniature structures including houses, bridges and farm buildings which were hand-made by local builder John Usher (1940-1993).
-Based on local vernacular architecture, the slate and stone structures were removed from Usher's former home Brow Head after his death, with the largest collection being rehomed at the museum in 1999.